millejoh/emacs-ipython-notebook/doc/source/index.rst

 Highlighted features:

-* Copy/paste cells, even to/from different notebooks.
+* Copy/paste cells in and between notebooks.
-* Console integration: You can easily connect to kernel via console application.
+* Console integration: You can easily connect to a kernel via a console application.
 This enables you to start debugging in the same kernel.
-It is even possible to connect console over ssh [#]_.
+It is even possible to connect a console over ssh [#]_.
-* IPython kernel can be "connected" to any buffers.
+* IPython kernel can be "connected" to a buffer.
 This enables you to evaluate buffer/region using same kernel as notebook.
 Notebook goodies such as tooltip help, help browser and code completion are available in these buffers. [#]_
 * Jump to definition (go to the definition by hitting ``M-.`` over an object).